Ouranosinc/ESPO-R/README.md

 covering North America at a resolution of 0.1 degree (~9km).
-This operational product actually consists of two related datasets 1) ESPO-R (described here) produced from bias-adjusted regional climate simulations, and 2) ESPO-G produced following to the same methodology, but from global simulations available via the CMIP program.
+This operational product actually consists of two related datasets 1) ESPO-R (described here) produced from bias-adjusted regional climate simulations, and 2) ESPO-G produced following the same methodology, but from global simulations available via the CMIP program.